Kitryn/PTCAccount2/README.md

 ### Command line interface:

 After installing the package run 'ptc2' from the terminal to create a new account.
 Optional parameters include --username, --password, and --email.
-Use --help for command line interface help.
+Use --help for more commands and command line interface help.

 Example 1 (Create entirely random new account):